muNeves3/Netflix-clone/README.md

 yarn run test
 ```

-## Tecnologies used in this project :Rocket:
+## Tecnologies used in this project :rocket:

 - [x] React
 - [x] Axios